nejat-sultan/financial-analytics/notebooks/README.md

 - Text Analysis:
     * Determine the sentiment of news headlines (positive, negative, neutral).
     * Used NLP to extract common keywords and phrases from headlines.
-- Time Series Analysis.
+- Time Series Analysis:
     * Explore the frequency of publications over time and identify spikes that may correlate with specific events.
-- Publisher Analysis
+- Publisher Analysis:
     * Identified which publishers contribute the most news and whether their content differs from others.
 - Quantitative Analysis using Pynance and TA-Lib:
     * Integrated additional financial data for analysis.